ckaestne/seaibib/README.md

 ## 3. Debugging and Interpretability

 *How do we understand what a model does and why it is wrong?
 Debugging seems closely related with the quest for interpretability, even if just through approximations.
-This can focus on the model as well as on the data or the learning algorithm.*
+This can focus on the model as well as on the data or the learning algorithm.
+(Some interpretability/explanability papers are listed in the Human-AI Interaction section below, because they focus on how end user rather than developers understand explanations.)*

 Molnar, Christoph. "[Interpretable machine learning.
 A Guide for Making Black Box Models Explainable](https://christophm.github.io/interpretable-ml-book/)", 2019.